 Henry the Navigator made Lisbon the 15th-century “Mistress of the Seas.”
 You’ll see his monument, the Belem Tower, the Moorish Citadel, the impressive Black Horse Square, and other highlights on the guided city tour.
 Spend the afternoon at leisure in the Alfama’s tile-decorated streets, or discover the Estoril Coast to Cascais and Sintra by joining our optional excursion.

 Lisbon – Seville.
+(BREAKFAST, DINNER)

 Drive into the Alentejo through the countryside, famous for its production of cork.
 Cross the border at Vila Verde into Spain and journey into Andalusia, enjoying quite different scenery as you skirt the Sierra de Aracena before reaching delightful Seville.